Magnesium - The most valuable mineral

 - Magnesium not only relaxes the muscles, but also ensures that the entire musculoskeletal system, including the cardiovascular system, functions smoothly.

-- Experts speak of a latent chronic magnesium deficiency in the industrialized nations, which can have consequences especially for expectant mothers, athletes and diabetics.
+- Experts speak of a latent chronic magnesium deficiency in the industrialised nations, which can have consequences especially for expectant mothers, athletes and diabetics.

 - Magnesium is only found in food, although the organic compounds are much better absorbed by the body.